-New technologies like AI (Artificial Intelligence), IoT (Internet of Things), blockchain, are exciting fields to try out.
+New technologies like AI (Artificial Intelligence), IoT (Internet of Things), and blockchain, are exciting fields to try out.
 Here, low-code apps can bring these technologies to business users and make their work easier.

-Migration apps are low-code apps which are designed to port and move data and users from a legacy system to a newer, cloud-based system.
+Migration apps are low-code apps that are designed to port and move data and users from a legacy system to a newer, cloud-based system.
 Data can move seamlessly across apps without the need for humans to get involved.

 Operational Efficiency Apps

 These are the most common low-code solutions and utilities designed to make work easier for business users.
-It’s also where workflow and process improvement apps fall into place, since they automate manual processes and ensure higher accuracy of processed data.
+It’s also where workflow and process improvement apps fall into place since they automate manual processes and ensure higher accuracy of processed data.

 Customer Engagement Apps

 Customer engagement apps are used to improve the experience the customer has with the product or organization.
 They can be UI frameworks, widgets, and more.
 Since these are meant to be customer-visible, you will have an option of visually changing app designs and colors to match your organization.